ProjectPyRhO/Prometheus/README.md

 sudo nano /etc/ssh/sshd_config
 ```

-Eidt the sshd_config file to disable root login:
+Edit the sshd_config file to disable root login:
 > PermitRootLogin no

 Then restart the ssh daemon:

 `service ssh restart`

+Log out then log back in with the new (non-root) user account.
 Finally update the system, install docker, build the image and launch the server!

 ```bash